Tabbernaut/L4D2-Plugins/holdout_bonus/README.md

 <b>sm_hbonus_configpath</b><br />
 [configs/holdoutmapinfo.txt] Sets where the plugin should read its holdout bonus information for each map from.<br />
-You can use this to use map config-specific holdout setups.
+You can use this to make config-specific holdout setups.
 See /configs/holdoutmapinfo.txt for more details.<br />

 Dependencies